Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Fresnel-Equation-Node.md

 ## Description

-The Fresnel Equation Node, add various equation for the Fresnel Component.
-Unity had 3 modes, **Schlick**, **Dielectric** and **DielectricGeneric**.
-**Schlick** mode produce an approximation based on the [Schlick's Approximation](https://en.wikipedia.org/wiki/Schlick%27s_approximation), ideal for any interaction between Air-Dielectric material.
-**Dielectric** mode produce code to compute Fresnel equation simplified for Dielectric Material Interaction, for instance Air-Glass, Glass-Water, Water-Air.
-**DielectricGeneric** mode produce code to compute [Fresnel equation](https://seblagarde.wordpress.com/2013/04/29/memo-on-fresnel-equations) for interaction between Dielectic and any material, for instance clear_coat-Metal, Glass-Metal, Water-Metal, ... (note if we set **IORMediumK** as 0, **DielectricGeneric** behave like **Dielectric**).
+The Fresnel Equation Node adds equations that affect Material interactions to the Fresnel Component.
+You can select an equation in the **Mode** dropdown.

-Numerical values of refractive indices can be found here [refractiveindex.info](https://refractiveindex.info/).
+You can find Numerical values of refractive indices at [refractiveindex.info](https://refractiveindex.info/).

 ## Ports (Schlick)